JJBannister/StatisticalLearningGroup/README.md

 ### Meetings
 We are planning to meet every second wednesday at noon beginning April 3.
-Lunch will be provided.
+Lunch will be provided (hopefully).

 ### Course Outline